ap-kulkarni/url_shortener_golang/README.md

 # URL Shortener
-This repository contains solution for the URL Shortener assignment.
+This repository contains solution for the URL Shortener.

 The program listens on port 8080.
 The shortened urls are hard coded with localhost:8080 as the host part.